MyrtleSoftware/myrtle-vision/README.md

 [this](https://github.com/lucidrains/vit-pytorch) github repository.

 ## Setup

+This requires Python >3.7 and we recommend using something like `venv` or `conda` to manage a virtual environment to install packages.

 1. (For QPyTorch) Install the non-Python dependencies, CUDA and Ninja.
 2. Install Python dependencies:
    ```bash